Gerry Livingston: Life and career

 In 1952 the senior Livvies, with players such as Bill Coulthard, defeated Winnipeg in the national championships to advance to the Olympic trials where they defeated the university champions, the Western Mustangs.
 The Livvies, therefore, represented Canada at the 1952 Olympic Games in Helsinki, Finland.
 In 1960 the Livvies won the national title and represented Canada for the second time at the pre-Olympic qualifiers for Rome.

 A devout Catholic, Livingston was active at St. Mary's parish in Tillsonburg.
 In recognition of his charitable work, he was knighted by Pope John XXIII in 1962, received the Order of St. Gregory and was later named a Knight of Malta.

 A plaque honouring Livingston is on the "Wall of Fame" in Tillsonburg Town Centre to recognize his contributions to the town, including donation of a building and continued financing that supports the Tillsonburg & District Multi-Service Centre.
 It was dedicated in 1985 during "Gerry Livingston Weekend" festivities.

 Livingston had another consuming interest that he pursued in his retirement—real estate.
 He planned and built a gated community and golf club known as Wyndemere Country Club in Naples, Florida, a favourite winter retreat for Canadians.
 The club was named after his horse farm in Tillsonburg, and is situated on Livingston Road.

-Livingston died in October 1988, at the age of 73.
+Livingston died in October 1988, at the age of 73 or 74.
 He was inducted into the Canadian Basketball Hall of Fame in 2001.